7 Best Affordable Pet Insurance Companies of 2026

 In addition to covering pet accidents, these policies also cover any illness or disease.

-They may also cover things such as labs, x-rays, or prescriptions that your pet may need as a result of illness or accidents.
+They may also cover labs, x-rays, or prescriptions your pet may need due to illness or accidents.

-Some companies may offer endorsements, or add-ons to your policy, to cover things like wellness visits.
+Some companies may offer endorsements or add-ons to your policy to cover wellness visits.
 But these add-ons will cost extra and are not offered by all pet insurance carriers.

 Pet Wellness Protection

-Some insurers will offer a separate policy to cover pet wellness rather than endorse a policy.
+Some insurers offer a separate policy to cover pet wellness rather than endorse one.

 However, as mentioned earlier, it is not as easy to find.